fjalanis/fina/household-finance-prd.md

   - Balance Analysis section showing total debits, credits, and net balance
   - Suggested fix displayed as a message (e.g., "Add a credit entry of $300.00 to balance this transaction")
   - Transaction Entry Lines section with ability to add/edit/delete entries
-  - Matching Entries Found section showing entries of the same type and amount from other transactions
+  - Complementary Transactions section showing transactions with opposite imbalance that could help balance the current transaction
-  - Each matching entry displays transaction description, date, account, amount, and type
+  - Each complementary transaction displays transaction description, date, number of entries, imbalance amount, and a "Merge" button
+  - Manual Entry Search section with smart defaults for finding individual entries to move:
+    - Minimum amount defaulted to $0.01 (one cent)
+    - Maximum amount defaulted to match the transaction's imbalance
-  - "Move" button next to each matching entry to move it to the current transaction
+    - Type defaulted to the type needed to balance the transaction
   - Success/error messages displayed within the modal after actions
-  - Option to add a new balancing entry manually if no suitable matches are found

 ### Visualization Hub
 - Sankey diagram as primary visualization